 The competence certificate is a project work; alternative test achievement according to § 4 Abs.
 2 No. 3 of the SPO.
 Here, the project work, the milestone-based presentation of the results in presentation form (10 min each) and a final oral examination (15 min) are included in the assessment.

-Project Internship Aditive Manufacturing: Development and Production of an Additive Component Practical course (P) 2149700, WS 23/24, 2 SWS, Language: German, Open in study portal
+Project Internship Aditive Manufacturing: Development and Production of an Additive Component 2149700, WS 22/23, 2 SWS, Language: German, Open in study portal